 \section{Conclusion}

 We propose \textbf{OGER}, a simple yet powerful hybrid training framework that integrates offline guidance with online entropy to build auxiliary exploration rewards.
-Experimental results across multiple benchmarks demonstrate that OGER significantly enhances mathematical reasoning performance and exhibits superior generalization to out-of-domain tasks, achieving \textbf{4\%} and \textbf{7.9\%} improvements on average for both small- and large-scale models compared to a competitive baseline.
+Experimental results across multiple benchmarks demonstrate that OGER significantly enhances mathematical reasoning performance and exhibits superior generalization to out-of-domain tasks, achieving \textbf{4.3\%} and \textbf{6.9\%} improvements on average for both small- and large-scale models compared to a competitive baseline.
 These findings underscore the feasibility and immense potential of entropy, alongside offline demonstrations, to guide model capability growth.
-Future work will focus on extending the OGER framework to more complex scenarios.